-- 39. During the course, a disability or health condition or other impairment may make it impossible for a student to meet the requirements set out in the Osteopathic Practice Standards without assistance.
+41. During the course, a disability or health condition or other impairment may make it impossible for a student to meet the requirements set out in the Osteopathic Practice Standards without assistance.
 The student should be offered the opportunity to have a full discussion about the types of reasonable adjustments that may enable them to reach the required standards during their education.
-They should also have the opportunity to discuss the strategies which they will need to employ after registration to self manage their disability or health condition to ensure safe practice.
+They should also have the opportunity to discuss the strategies which they will need to employ after registration to self-manage their disability or health condition to ensure safe practice.
 These discussions should take place as early on in the process as possible.
-OEIs must make reasonable adjustments for students with impairments to enable them to meet the competence standards if this is possible.
-Reasonable adjustments should not be made to the standards themselves, but to the method of learning and the way in which the student is assessed against the requirements. - 40.
-Further dedicated booklets containing detailed guidance on these issues called Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions and Osteopathic Education and Training: Guidance for Applicants and Students with a Disability or Health Impairment are available on our website www.osteopathy.org.uk.
-The General Medical Council has also published guidance on Gateways to the Professions7, which may also provide a useful resource to OEIs.
+Osteopathic educational institutions must make reasonable adjustments for students with impairments to enable them to meet the competence standards if this is possible.
+Reasonable adjustments should not be made to the standards themselves, but to the method of learning and the way in which the student is assessed against the requirements.

-- 41. If a conversation between an OEI and a student reveals that there are no reasonable adjustments that can be made that will enable the student to meet the required Osteopathic Practice Standards, then further discussions should be arranged about the options.
-It would be very rare for such discussions to lead to a formal fitness to practise hearing.
-However, this course of action may need to be considered if all avenues have been explored, and a way forward cannot be mutually agreed. - 42.
-OEIs should consider their approach to students who cannot be awarded the RQ because of fitness to practise issues.
-OEIs should explore, where appropriate with their validating universities, alternative routes that can be made available to students in this situation.
+- 42. Further dedicated booklets containing detailed guidance on these issues called Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions and Guidance for Applicants and Students with a Disability or Health Impairment are available on our website www.osteopathy.org.uk.
+The General Medical Council has also published guidance on Gateways to the Professions, which may also provide a useful resource to educational institutions. - 43.
+If, following discussions between an educational institution and a student it appears that there are no reasonable adjustments that can be made that will enable the student to meet the required Osteopathic Practice Standards, then further options need to be considered.
+It would be rare for such discussions to lead to a formal fitness to practise hearing.
+However, this course of action may be indicated if all avenues have been explored, and a way forward cannot be mutually agreed. - 44.
+Osteopathic educational institutions should consider their approach to students who cannot be awarded the RQ because of fitness to practise issues.
+They should explore, where appropriate with their validating universities, alternative routes that can be made available to students in this situation.
 These might include the award of a qualification which is not an RQ and therefore does not lead to registration with the GOsC.